 During his playing days at Taylor, Cattrell earned four letters and was a two-year starter in the trenches for the TU offense.
 The Westerville, Ohio, native highlighted his career with the Trojans with a selection to the 2012 Ohio College Football Senior Bowl.

-Shawn Lashbrook joined the Taylor coaching staff in 2016 on the heels of completing a four-year career as one of the most prolific pass catchers in TU’s program history.
-Lashbrook is now overseeing the development of the current Trojan wide receivers.
+Shawn Lashbrook joined the Taylor coaching staff in 2017 on the heels of completing a four-year career as one of the most prolific pass catchers in TU’s program history.
+Lashbrook now oversees the development of the current Trojan wide receivers.

 During his time on the gridiron with the Purple and Gold, Lashbrook hauled in 164 passes in 33 games, ranking second in program history with 2,374 receiving yards and finding the end zone 26 times.
 Lashbrook was a three-time All-Mid-States Football Association performer, a two-time Academic All-MSFA selection and a 2015 recipient of CoSIDA First-Team Academic All-America honors.